-- 1 In order to be admitted to the Master of Arts an applicant must have completed the following or equivalent: - (a) the Bachelor of Arts or - (b) the Graduate Diploma in Arts. - 2 An applicant must have completed the relevant prerequisite papers in the selected subject area for this degree with a B grade average or higher. - 3 An applicant to the Te Reo Māori specialisation will be required to provide evidence of language proficiency in te reo Māori.
+- In order to be admitted to the Master of Arts an applicant must have completed the following or equivalent: - (a) the Bachelor of Arts or - (b) the Graduate Diploma in Arts. - 2 An applicant must have completed the relevant prerequisite papers in the selected subject area for this degree with a B grade average or higher. - 3 An applicant to the Te Reo Māori specialisation will be required to provide evidence of language proficiency in te reo Māori.

-- 4 To qualify for the Master of Arts, a student must achieve 240 points by successfully completing one of the following: - (a) Master of Arts Applied Language Studies or Children and Public Policy - a specialisation: 120 points from either the Applied Language Studies specialisation or the Children and Public Policy specialisation identified in these regulations and - (ii) the thesis. - (b) Master of Arts other specialisations - a specialisation: 120 points from any of the other specialisations identified in these regulations and either - (ii) the thesis or dissertation and - (iii) any remaining points from the papers listed in the Master of Arts Table, or any other postgraduate programme with the approval of the programme leader. - 5 A student who is granted admission to the programme on the basis of having already completed the Bachelor of Arts (Honours) or the Postgraduate Diploma in Arts must achieve 120 points by successfully completing either the thesis or dissertation with any remaining points from the coursework papers in one of the specialisations. - 6 A student with an average grade for the coursework papers falling below a B- prior to enrolment in the thesis, may be required by the examination board to have their points reassigned to the Postgraduate Diploma in Arts or the Postgraduate Certificate in Arts.
+- 4 To qualify for the Master of Arts, a student must achieve 240 points by successfully completing one of the following: - (a) Master of Arts Applied Language Studies - a specialisation: 120 points from the Applied Language Studies specialisation and - (ii) the thesis. - (b) Master of Arts other specialisations - a specialisation: 120 points from any of the other specialisations identified in these regulations and either - (ii) the thesis or dissertation and - (iii) any remaining points from the papers listed in the Master of Arts Table, or any other postgraduate programme with the approval of the programme leader. - 5 A student who is granted admission to the programme on the basis of having already completed the Bachelor of Arts (Honours) or the Postgraduate Diploma in Arts must achieve 120 points by successfully completing either the thesis or dissertation with any remaining points from the coursework papers in one of the specialisations. - 6 A student with an average grade for the coursework papers falling below a B-prior to enrolment in the thesis, may be required by the examination board to have their points reassigned to the Postgraduate Diploma in Arts or the Postgraduate Certificate in Arts.